No Tags Found!

 From India, Bangalore

-I have not read the 2 cases you have give - I am not in a place with access to high speed internet.....
+I have not read the two cases you have given - I am not in a place with access to high-speed internet.

-Do these cases refer to withdrawal of offer letter in case of negative BVG ? if not, is there any case regarding compensation for withdrawal of offer letter ?
+Do these cases refer to the withdrawal of the offer letter in case of a negative BGV?
+If not, is there any case regarding compensation for the withdrawal of the offer letter?

-The position has been discussed on the forum many times about admissibility of bonds pertaining to restraint of employment or Non-Compete after resignation.
-(That only applies in case of sale of business by the concerned person).
-This does not apply here where the offer letter has been withdrawn because of negative response to a BGV.
+The position has been discussed on the forum many times about the admissibility of bonds pertaining to the restraint of employment or Non-Compete after resignation.
+(That only applies in the case of the sale of the business by the concerned person).
+This does not apply here where the offer letter has been withdrawn because of a negative response to a BGV.

-We cant ofcourse be definitive here as we do not have all facts of the case, most importantly what exactly the prospective employer found.
-It is entirely possible current employer gave negative feedback but refused to acknowledge the same to the employee.
+We can't, of course, be definitive here as we do not have all the facts of the case, most importantly, what exactly the prospective employer found.
+It is entirely possible the current employer gave negative feedback but refused to acknowledge the same to the employee.
 However, I would like to discuss more on the legal aspect and tenability of such a legal action against the prospective employer as it is an important enhancement to my knowledge.
-If you feel necessary, lets move that part of the discussion to a new thread and get all our senior members to give response on it.
+If you feel necessary, let's move that part of the discussion to a new thread and get all our senior members to give a response on it.

-Coming back to the original post, it is also important to know the cost of a litigation against the employer, who will pay for it till the case is decided and how the employee will fund it.
-Will some lawyer fight it pro-bono ? or with success fee based working ? or will a union or NGO take it up for free ?
-If not, how will the employee pay for it ??
-How will such a case affect the employee's future employment ?
-Will future employer allow him leave to attend court cases ?
-Will he even keep someone who is fighting the previous employer in court ?
+Coming back to the original post, it is also important to know the cost of litigation against the employer, who will pay for it until the case is decided, and how the employee will fund it.
+Will some lawyer fight it pro bono?
+Or with success fee-based working?
+Or will a union or NGO take it up for free?
+If not, how will the employee pay for it?
+How will such a case affect the employee's future employment?
+Will a future employer allow him to leave to attend court cases?
+Will he even keep someone who is fighting the previous employer in court?

 In view of the possible answers to the above, I would say LaunchPad's statement seems correct.

-I will, however, leave it to the judgement of the person who posted the querry to take a call based (now) on the differing views and your explanation of the same.......
+I will, however, leave it to the judgment of the person who posted the query to take a call based (now) on the differing views and your explanation of the same.

 From India, Mumbai